 I was surprised to see US infant mortality rates compared to other countries, though with my “safe levels of hydrogen sulfide” experience, I probably should not have been surprised.

 The reason PFOA is a particular health concern is that it can stay in the environment and in the human body for a long time.
 Significantly, studies have found that PFOA present at low levels in just about every American’s blood.
 How can that be, you may ask.
 The answer is simple: PFOA and similar chemicals can be found at low levels in some foods, drinking water, ski wax, fabrics and carpeting.
 You may buy a stain resistant carpet with the best of intentions, only to have it blemish your health, or the health of your children.
-It turns out, you see, that non-stick cookware is only one source, and possibly not even a significant one, of exposure to PFOA.
+It turns out, you see, that non-stick cookware is only one source of exposure to PFOA, and possibly not even a significant one.